Game backup device: Super Nintendo Entertainment System

-It is important to note that no commercially produced Backup Device for Super NES can play back games which use additional processing hardware in the cartridge, with the sole exception of DSP-1.
+No commercially produced Backup Device for Super NES can play back games which use additional processing hardware in the cartridge, with the sole exception of DSP-1.
 This is due in part to the way in which these processors operate.
 It may be possible with some copiers to manage to back up a game using an extra coprocessor chip though.
 A relatively small number of games fall into this category, but there are notable games included, for example Mega Man X2, Mega Man X3, Star Fox, Kirby's Dream Land 3, Super Mario RPG, and Super Mario World 2: Yoshi's Island.

 Nintendo 64

 There are two devices for the Nintendo 64 that plug into the extension port on the bottom of the system, initially intended for the 64DD: the Doctor V64 and the CD64.
 In addition to playing backups from a CD, they can both be used to create them by copying the information from a cartridge that is plugged into the Nintendo 64.
 They store the ROM image in internal memory and can be transferred to a computer via a parallel port for distribution elsewhere.
 The Z64 uses the cartridge slot on the top of the N64 and has a cartridge slot itself for booting backups as well as making backups.
 It reads from and stores backups on zip diskettes.
 The NEO N64 Myth Cart was released in December 2009, long after the Nintendo 64 had been discontinued, and is marketed for retro gamers.
 The NEO N64 Myth Cart connects to a PC using USB, and ROM images are stored in flash memory.

 Schematics, PCB designs and source code for a cartridge emulator known as "PVBackup" were released by Valery Pudov.

 Modern day devices include the Everdrive 64 and the 64drive.
 The Everdrive loads ROM images from either USB or from an SD card inserted into the top of the cartridge.
 The 64Drive also uses USB but can also load games from either SD card or CompactFlash card.
 Both units require a CIC chip soldering into the board and the plastic casing from a donor cartridge.
 Neither unit has the ability to backup cartridges.
 Users can however backup cartridges using a device called Retrode, a USB powered device that installs itself as a mass storage device in Windows, allowing the cartridge information to be backed up.